Affinator/bevy_procedural_tree/README.md

 * an optional override for the `TreeDefaultMaterials` leaf material

 ## Possible ToDos
-* Do not regenerate the whole tree each time the settings change
+* Do not regenerate the whole tree each time the settings change (but do partial updates)
+* Provide an example vertex shader for wind
 * Implement "growing"
-* more granular regeneration (only regenerate parts that have changed)
 * Caching of already generated trees (i.e. with the lru crate)
 * Multiple LODs
 * Different "normal" modes (currently just orthogonal to the surface; i.e. inspiration: [Reddit: Fluffy trees](https://www.reddit.com/r/Unity3D/comments/jhwfkj/fluffy_trees_using_custom_shader_that_turns_quad/))